 Everything is ready to go.
-So, I begin by opening my new music project that I'm working on (Unbreakable Vow) and get back to work.
-All is going well, instruments sound amazing, system resources are more than enough (unlike on the previous system).
+So, I begin by opening the new music project that I'm working on and get back to work.
+All is going well, the instruments sound amazing, and system resources are more than enough (unlike in the previous system).
 The previous system only had 16 GB of RAM and the new computer has 64 GB of RAM!
-The project was saving to the hard drive with no issues.
+The project was saved to the hard drive with no issues.
 I also have auto-save turned on and I'm in a habit of using the Ctrl+S command to save.
 So, I thought all was well, but wait... there's more! :)

-I then check the process in the task manager and Pro Tools is officially "not responding" and not closing.
+I then check the process in the task manager and Pro Tools was "not responding" and not closing.
 The other resources (CPU, memory, disk, network, GPU) all looked normal.
-I create a dump file from the Protools.exe so I can attempt to gain some insight to the software crash later.
-The dump file was created successful, and then all of a sudden the computer officially crashes and I see it.
+I create a dump file from the Protools.exe so I can attempt to gain some insight into the software crash later.
+The dump file was created successfully, and then all of a sudden the computer officially crashes and I see it.
 The BSOD (Blue Screen of Death) with a memory stop error.

 Side Note: Their support team is amazing!
 They always have great suggestions and are super knowledgeable.